usgs-coupled/phreeqc3/README.Win.txt

      test.bat 4                         runs test 4 through the last test
      test.bat 1 10 no                   runs tests 1 through 10 without charts

 You will have to close chart windows after each chart has completed to proceed to the remaining examples.
-After the tests are completed, the results are compared to the expected results (found in the examples directory).
-See the file check.log; if all goes well, there should be few or no differences.
+After the tests are completed, the results can be compared to the expected results (found in the examples directory) by executing the check.bat batch file.
+See the file check.log for differences.
 Differences in path names and run times are insignificant.
+The results in the directory examples were calculated with the charting version of PHREEQC.
+Comparing non-charting results to charting results may produce a large number of differences in check.log; however, in almost all cases, the differences are related to the calculated pe.
+The pe may differ significantly and many aqueous species concentrations may differ, but the concentrations of aqueous species should differ by less than 1e-8 mol/kgw.

 To clean up after the tests, double click on clean.bat in Windows Explorer or type the command clean.bat from a command prompt.

-Note:  Sometimes different processors, or different compilers cause
-       minor numerical differences in the results or differences in representation of exponents.
-In general, concentrations should differ by less than about 1e-14 (mol/kg water) between two sets of results.
-The pe may vary several units in some systems without redox buffering; however, all concentrations should still differ by only small amounts.

-       Problem 9 generates a warning message that indicates negative concentrations were generated in a kinetic run.
-The numerical method automatically reduces the step size until negative concentrations are eliminated and an accurate kinetic integration is obtained.

-       Problems 11, 12, 13, and 15 generate warning messages.
-The
-       messages simply indicate a shorthand method for defining cell lengths and cell dispersivities was used in a transport calculation.

 The tests are described in the table below, where 'test' corresponds to the example number in the PHREEQC manual.